awghatevaibhavi/DriveInformed-Coding-Challenge/README.md

 # DriveInformed-Coding-Challenge

-This script detects the boxes in the given images.
+This script detects boxes in the given images.
-Input to the script is the local file or local file path.
+Input to the script is a local file or local file path.
-Output is the image with the detected boxes and coordinates of the detected boxes in the json format.
+Output is an image with the detected boxes and coordinates of the detected boxes in json format.

-The script can be run from command line using the following command:
+The script can be executed from command line using the following command:

 python shapeDetector.py --image [Image Name]

-Eg:
+e.g.:

 python shapeDetector.py --image 1099.jpg